WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/SustainableTechnologyCommons-HeatherVescentv1.md

 mention the commons when presenting corporate innovations to the marketplace.
 This is taking credit for value that others have contributed through the commons.

+Several technology commons projects discussed at RWoT are supported by government funding.
+Government agencies do not, cannot and should not receive any direct upsides to the success of the commons and as need to leverage the success in other ways to ensure that the commons thrive.
+Additionally, these Government R&D programs if not provided attribution and associated visibility to their higher ups (i.e. Congressional committees that determine Agency funding lines) result in a reduction of funding available in the future.

 Individual attribution within the commons is more easily solved.
 One suggested model splits attribution three ways between: